 Something strange happened last century.
 ‘Education’ became equated with ‘schooling’.
-There are people who think this is some kind of conspiracy to get children conforming to governmental standards, and there may be some truth in this.
-Yet in our Western countries, with free speech and the ability to ask questions, there are still many people who think that someone who does not go to school cannot be educated.
+There are people who think this is some kind of conspiracy to get children conforming to governmental standards.
+There may be some truth in this.
+Yet there are still many people who think that someone who does not go to school cannot be educated.

 Following the schooling model?

 Many who decide to take their children out of school – for all sorts of good reasons – continue thinking that the schooling model is basically correct.
-Home educators don’t have the large classrooms, or the bullying problems of schools, yet a vast number continue with other schooling customs: studying subjects at fixed times, doing busywork, or drill, working formally at a desk.
+Home educators don’t have the large classrooms, or the bullying problems of schools.
+Yet a vast number continue with other schooling customs.
+Perhaps they study subjects at fixed times, doing busywork, or drill.
+Some encourage their children to work formally at a desk.
 Indeed, this is how I had imagined ‘homeschooling’ myself, before we started.
-I thought I would teach, to a timetable, and my sons would do assignments – answering questions, writing reports and so on.
+I thought I would teach, to a timetable.
+I assumed that my sons would do assignments – answering questions, writing reports and so on.

-I wasn’t organised enough to make this work, and my sons – aged 9 and 11 at the time – soon found that they learned better in their own ways.
-They did want to continue studying ‘school’ subjects.
-To start with we thought they might go back to school at some point, so it seemed a good idea to keep roughly to UK school text books.
+However, I was not organised enough to make this work.
+My sons – aged 9 and 11 when we started – soon found that they learned better in their own ways.
+All the same, they did want to continue studying ‘school’ subjects.
+To start, with we thought they might go back to school at some point.
+So it seemed like a good idea to keep roughly to UK school text books.
 But there didn’t seem much point doing writing assignments, except for maths and English.

-So we started a more relaxed system where we sat together on the sofa and I would read a chapter of the current history or geography book, stopping to answer questions as they arose, or discussing key points as they appeared in the book.
-Sometimes we would do a bit of further research on an interesting topic, and at times a lengthy discussion would develop.
+So we started a more relaxed system where we sat together on the sofa.
+I would read a chapter of the current history or geography book, looking at pictures together.
+I would stop to answer questions as they came up.
+Usually we would also discuss key points as they appeared in the book.
+Sometimes we would do a bit of further research on an interesting topic, and at times a lengthy debate would develop.
 Nevertheless, in about an hour we could cover what was supposed to take at least a month in school, probably at greater depth.

 Home education is efficient

-With maths we found some excellent text books that covered all that was taught in UK schools, with some interesting examples and not too many excercises.
+With maths we found some excellent text books that covered all that was taught in UK schools.
+They had some interesting examples and not too many exercises.
 Sometimes one of the boys would grasp something so quickly and easily that we skipped all the assignments and moved on to the next topic.
 Sometimes it would take longer.
 Without the need to keep up with others in a classroom, we realised that there was no need to stick with any timetable.
-The only problem was that in only an hour or two each week they managed to cover about twice as much as they would in school – and quickly reached sections which they found too complicated to grasp.
+The only problem was that in only an hour or two each week they managed to cover about twice as much as they would in school.
+That meant that they quickly reached sections which they found too complicated to grasp.

 For creative writing we followed British school text books for a while, but soon discovered that it was more inspiring to plan their own novels or write for magazines.
 The UK publication ‘Young Writer’ magazine and the American ‘My Little Magazine’ (now, sadly, no longer published) gave them more useful writing exercises than any text book, with the bonus of entering (and sometimes winning) competitions.
 They read such a wide variety of work including adult classics that I didn’t even try to organise any formal Literature study.